Traditional Investor “A Utility Token is neither real equity nor is it a bond; so it must be a scam”

 When something radically new emerges, we all seek a simplistic view such as “it must be scam” or “it must a security in disguise to fool regulators”.

 A Utility Token is radically new.
+There is no equivalent in Legacy Finance.
 So we need to reason from first principles to see the whole elephant.
 That is hard, so we start with two analogies from the analog world:

 1. The New York Taxi Medallion.
 This Token gives you access to a network (of passengers in New York).